matloff/omsi/README.md

 to incentivize this.

 "Stuff happens."
 What if, say, there is a sudden power failure or the local WiFi access point suddenly goes out?
-Some students will not go through the dry run, even with major incentives/disincentives, and will have trouble using OMSI in the first exam.
+What if some students do not go through the dry run, even with major incentives/disincentives, and have trouble using OMSI in the first exam?
 The following are worth
 considering:

   * Paper copies of the exam prompt should be distributed at the start